Essential documents international students need before applying to university

 To apply to your chosen university and program, you'll need to complete an application form.
 This form gathers essential information, including your personal details, academic background, and desired program This helps the university understand who you are and what you want to study.

-Many countries offer online systems for submitting university applications, such as UCAS in the UK, Studielink in the Netherlands, and our own Studee application platform.
+Many countries offer online systems for submitting university applications, such as UCAS in the UK, and Studielink in the Netherlands.
 These also allow you to upload other necessary documents, receive updates directly from the university, and track the status of your application.

 Academic transcripts